leap-stc/LEAPCourse-Climate-Pred-Challenges/CPC-Spring2022-Syllabus.md

 **No formal instruction on statistics, data science, machine learning will be given**.
 Project cycles run every 4 weeks, where we will have mini-group data projects.
 Groups will be formed **randomly** with students from both climate science and data science background.
 Project products will be peer-reviewed, in addition to evaluation by the instructional team.

 #### Course organization
-This course will have a total of *five* project cycles.
+This course will have a total of *three* project cycles.
 Each project cycle follows a sequence of four types of activities.

 **a**.
-Dataset release, introduction to data science problem, individual exercises, team forming
+Dataset release, introduction to *climae data science* problem, individual exercises, team forming

 **b**.
 Lecture/tutorial